dltorrise/Mini-Project-2/README.md

 ![Me messaging Adam a screenshot of Mini-Project-2, thinking it's the homework due the next night.
 Messages took place Sunday at 830pm.
 Adam replies "you know this isn't the homework, right?
 This is the mini-project.
 Great practice though."](Images/Conversation.png)]
 Just a screenshot of me last night realizing at 8pm that I was doing completely the wrong homework.
-Not pictured: me sitting is disbelief for two minutes after reading this message.
+Not pictured: me sitting in disbelief for two minutes after reading this message.